jk-me/jk-me.github.io/_posts/2019-06-30-flask_pt_2_-_m_of_mvc_with_sqlalchemy.markdown

 ---

 Of course it’s probably a good idea to read and work through a tutorial in order, as the creator intended, but I didn’t do that.

 Continuing with my Flask app form my last post, when I create a new project I usually have an idea of models I will be using and set up the database immediately after creating the app.
 So to satisfy my curiosity, I skipped reading most of part 3 of the tutorial covering configuration keys and forms using flask-wtf. (`pip3 install flask-wtf`)

 I wanted to go over database set up, which is covered in [part 4](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database).
 Then in consideration of an MVC framework, after this section I will have learned basic views and models.
 Basic controller actions are actually covered in part 3 of the tutorial as handling form submissions.

+As I mentioned in my previous post, Flask doesn't have a preset ORM or database, so you must choose and install your own.

 * `pip3 install flask-sqlalchemy` - an ORM (like Ruby ActiveRecord) used with flask, supports sql, postgres, mysql, etc.
 * `pip3 install flask-migrate` - an extension that is a flask wrapper for Alembic, sqlalchemy’s db migration framework.